-All students and faculty in the Department of Respiratory Therapy shall be informed of the Professional Scholar's Code upon registration and/or employment in the department and thereby assume the responsibility of abiding by the spirit of honesty in their academic pursuits.
+- All students and faculty in the Department of Respiratory Therapy shall be informed of the Professional Scholar's Code upon registration and/or employment in the department and thereby assume the responsibility of abiding by the spirit of honesty in their academic pursuits.
 The establishment of a Professional Scholars' Code is not intended to be an indication that academic dishonesty behavior is commonplace at this institution.
-The Professional Scholars' Code is a method of reaffirming the existing code of honor which has prevailed at this department since its inception.

-- 9.2.1.
-The Scholars' Code shall be part of the student handbooks and Faculty/Staff Policy and Procedures Manual.
+The Professional Scholars' Code is a method of reaffirming the existing code of honor which has prevailed at this department since its inception. - The Scholars' Code shall be part of the student handbooks, course shells and Faculty/Staff Policy and Procedures Manual.
 It is the responsibility of students, faculty, and staff to be familiar with this policy.
-Students and faculty must indicate acknowledgement of this policy via the attachment upon admission or hire.
-This document will be placed in individual's file. - 9.2.2.
-It shall be the responsibility of each faculty member to inform students of the Professional Scholars' Code as part of the course orientation (live or electronic) at the beginning of every semester, through the course syllabus/notebook or other effective means.
-Faculty shall support the principles of academic integrity and fairness through course policies and procedures.

-9.2.3.
-The appropriate officials and offices shall conduct an orientation for all students and incoming faculty to familiarize these individuals with the provisions of the Scholars' Code prior to attending classes or teaching.
+Students and faculty must indicate acknowledgement of this policy via Attachment A upon admission or hire.
+This document will be placed in individual's file and students will mark electronically reviewed in course shells in subsequent semesters. - It shall be the responsibility of each faculty member to inform students of the Professional Scholars' Code as part of the course orientation (live or electronic) at the beginning of every semester, through the course syllabus or other effective means.
+Faculty shall support the principles of academic integrity and fairness through course policies and procedures. - The appropriate officials and offices shall conduct an orientation for all students and incoming faculty to familiarize these individuals with the provisions of the Scholars' Code prior to attending classes or teaching.

-9.3.
 Violations of Professional Scholar's Code

 Any action by students revealing dishonesty is considered a violation of the Professional Scholar's Code.
-Actions of this nature should be reported to the course faculty and/or department head.
+Actions of this nature should be reported to the course faculty.

-9.3.1.
 Violations of Academic Honesty

-Though the following list does not include all the possible violations of the Professional Scholars' Code, it is indicative of the types of actions which must be prohibited in order to maintain academic integrity at this University.
+Though the following list does not include all of the possible violations of the Professional Scholars' Code, it is indicative of the types of actions which must be prohibited in order to maintain academic integrity at this University.